 Elderly fraud is a common occurrence spreading across the states, which needs prevention.
 Scammers will pose as a grandchild and ask to be wired some money.
 Assuming senior citizens are more susceptible to a scam, these scammers also pose as a variety of people and occupations to target the elderly.
 Please help spread awareness of these crimes.

-In the funeral scam, a scammer will read the obituary section of the newspaper, look up the name of a widower, and call them up claiming that their partner had an outstanding debt with them before they died.
+- In the funeral scam, a scammer will read the obituary section of the newspaper, look up the name of a widower, and all them up claiming that their partner had an outstanding debt with them before they died.